jianzhi-1/math-ucb/fa21-h110/README.md

 Every quadratic form in a suitably rotated coordinate system assumes the form *Q = A·X<sup>2</sup> + B·Y<sup>2</sup>*.

 Every quadratic form has two perpendicular axes of symmetry (*X = 0* and *Y = 0* in the rotated coordinate system).

+Completing squares allow you to see the classification of quadratic forms.

 ###### Ellipse
 - Defined as set of points with the same sum of distance to two points (the foci)